 It becomes easy to see how tempting it is to erase the low balance low interest debt first.
 Famous radio commentator Dave Ramsey is a huge proponent of this method; him and many other supporters of it say it helps to stay committed to a goal.

 Psychologically, people are more likely to adhere to something when tangible progress is visible, whether it's the elimination of debt, shedding a certain number of pounds, getting a certain grade, or completing any task for that matter.
 Rather than taking the shortest main road to an end goal, it is possible to branch off into side paths that eventually wind back into the main road.
 While the side paths might make the entire trip much longer, it is softer on the feet than the rough main road, has beautiful scenery to brighten the mood, and supporters standing on the side cheering with encouragement.
 It might be the more irrational method but many people find this approach to handling debt easier than the Debt Avalanche method and have succeeded in utilizing it.
 It comes down to different strokes for different folks, and as long as there is elimination of debt involved, there is proactivity towards an end goal and that's what matters most.

 However, seeing as our calculator works logically and not emotionally, it understands that the Debt Avalanche is the more financially-reasonable method because it results in less interest payments; after accounting for minimum payments, it goes down the list of all CCs sorted by interest rate in descending order until all are paid for.
-Because our Credit Cards Payoff Calculator adheres by the Debt Avalanche method, it is safe to say that it is the method we highly recommend over the Debt Snowball method.

 Dealing with High Interest Rates

 If interest rates of credit cards are high, there are some ways to try and lower them: